1rishuraj/keymaster/README.md

 - **Persistent Storage**: Passwords are stored in MongoDB, ensuring data persists across sessions.
 - **Deployed on Vercel**: The application is hosted online.

-## Important Note

-This project is designed for personal use and all passwords are stored in a single MongoDB database.
-This means that the application is intended for use by a single user, whose database credentials are provided.

 ### Deploy Your Own Instance

-To use KeyMaster for your own purposes, you can deploy the codebase and provide your own MongoDB database URL as an environment variable.
+To use KeyMaster for own purposes, do deploy the codebase and provide personal MongoDB database URL as an environment variable.

 ## Usage